-Interest derived by Belgian resident companies on the Savings Certificates and capital gains realised on the Savings Certificates will be subject to Belgian corporate income tax at the current corporate income tax rate of 25 per cent. (with, subject to certain conditions, a reduced rate of 20 per cent. applying to the first tranche of EUR 100,000 of taxable income of qualifying small companies (as defined by Article 1:24, §1 to §6 of the BCCA)).
+Interest derived by Belgian resident companies on the Savings Certificates and capital gains realised on the Savings Certificates will be subject to Belgian corporate income tax at the current corporate income tax rate of 25 per cent. (with, subject to certain conditions, a reduced rate of 20 per cent. applying to the first tranche of EUR 100,000 of taxable income of qualifying small companies (as defined by Article 1:24, §1 to §6 of the Belgian Code of Companies and Associations, as amended from time to time)).
 Capital losses are in principle tax deductible.